Active board games for kids

 Twister (ages 5+)

 Whether your own memories of Twister are silly, fun, or awkward, this classic game is popular for a reason.
-With a simple premise that’s easy for kids to follow, your family will pull out this go-to game again and again to connect, laugh, and move together.
+With a simple premise that’s easy for kids to follow, your family will pull out this great game again and again to connect, laugh, and move together.
 Bonus: If you have younger kids who are just learning their colours, you can use the Twister board to teach them in an active way.
 Just roll out your Twister game and make your own toddler-friendly version of it (example: hop to blue like a bunny!).

 Throw Throw Burrito (ages 7+)